aerospike-community/aerospike-linqpad-driver/AIContext/Examples.NativeClient.md

 ---

-### Using the native Aerospike client to create a connection
+### Native Aerospike API mode: Using the native Aerospike client to create a connection

 ```csharp
 using Aerospike.Client;